NLeSC/python-template/README.md

 # Netherlands eScience Center Python Template

-Spend less time setting up and configuring your new Python packages which includes research software good practices from the start.
+Are you writing research software?
+Save your time on setting up and configuring your new Python packages by using this template.
+This [Copier-based](https://copier.readthedocs.io) template includes best practices for research software from the beginning.
+You can choose from various user profiles, each offering a range of features to suit your needs.

-Use this [Copier](https://copier.readthedocs.io) template to generate an empty Python package.
-Features include:
+## User profiles
+- **Minimum**
+  As the name says is the bare minimum to get started with a Python package.
+- **Recommended**
+  This profile is based on the Minimum and includes set of carefully selected features which we believe the users might want.
+However, all features can be modified by the user.
+- **Let me choose**
+  This is a fully customizable profile.
+You can choose from a list of features to include in your package as you like.

+## Features

 - Boilerplate unit tests and documentation,
 - [Python static setup configuration](template/pyproject.toml.jinja),